moonglum/dragbit/README.md

 # dragbit

-*Make your dom elements draggable.*
+*A jQuert Plugin to make your dom elements draggable.*

+I've ran the tests in Chrome.
+If you find any incompatibility or want to support other browsers, please do a pull request with the fix! :-)

 ## Examples